top of page

 (Disclaimer: The guest posts do not necessarily align with Philosocom's manager, Mr. Tomasio Rubinshtein's beliefs, thoughts, or feelings.
 The point of guest posts is to allow a wide range of narratives from a wide range of people.
 To apply for a guest post of your own, please send your request to mrtomasio@philosocom.com)

-Mr. Rubinshtein's interpretation: This is a much-deserved story of positive solitude, told from the side of a woman, looking at another woman who sits in her belcony.
+Mr. Rubinshtein's interpretation: This is a much-deserved story of positive solitude, told from the side of a woman, looking at another woman who sits on her balcony.
 There are, technically, many metaphors in this tale that can give you much time for reflection.
 The bird, for example, can be regarded as both sadness and as the protagonist's true self, repressed by her, as she lives her life.
 It can also represent her deepest desires.

-The comparison to tigers and predetors can teach us that we need to be strong in order to survive alone, whether we fight to survive, or victoriously reside in solitude with a cigar.
-Last but not least, the interaction with the other character can indicate us the para-social nature of today's world, where connections are not only fake but distant.
+The comparison to tigers and predators can teach us that we need to be strong in order to survive alone, whether we fight to survive, or victoriously reside in solitude with a cigar.
+Last but not least, the interaction with the other character can indicate to us the para-social nature of today's world, where connections are not only fake but distant.
 On the oxymoron of the far and close, existing together at the same time.

 Today I met a predator, like me.